Intera/web-build-creator/readme.md

 ```

 # Developer infos
-Included dependencies as node modules
+The included dependencies as node modules are:

 - clean-css
 - coffee-script